tsduck/tsduck/src/doc/java-python-bindings.md

 # Using TSDuck Python bindings  {#pyusing}

-All TSDuck bindings are defined in a module named `ts`.
+All TSDuck bindings are defined in a module named `tsduck`.
 All Python programs using TSDuck shall consequently start with:
 ~~~
-import ts
+import tsduck
 ~~~

 A few examples are provided in the directory [`sample/sample-python`](https://github.com/tsduck/tsduck/tree/master/sample/sample-python) in the TSDuck source code package.

-Warning: Do to the structure of Python modules and how they are managed by Doxygen, the Python classes are documented with intermediate names such as `ts.tsp.TSProcessor` but the actual name to use in applications should be `ts.TSProcessor` without intermediate name.

 ## Linux  {#pylinux}